-Run may be invoked with the run command on any namespace.
+Run may be invoked with the run command on any node.
 See Executing Commands.

-Note: When in the Console, Bcome caches all SSH connections, with re-connection automatic, resulting in faster execution of repeated 'run' commands.
+Note: When in console mode Bcome caches all SSH connections, with re-connection automatic, resulting in faster execution of repeated 'run' commands.

 For more information on optimising your SSH connections see Optimising Ssh